DavidEspinoG/microverse_rails_capstone/README.md

 ## 🙏 Acknowledgments <a id="acknowledgements"></a>

-I would like to thank microverse inc. for helping me in my professional carreer.
+I would like to thank [Gregoire Vella](https://www.behance.net/gregoirevella) for providing the design for this app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>